Padrón Pepper vs Shishito Pepper: Heat, Flavor & Key Differences

 Shishito Pepper

 Shishitos are productive, relatively compact plants that suit both garden beds and large containers.
-They thrive in the same conditions as most C. annuum varieties - full sun, consistent moisture, and warm soil above 60°F at night before transplanting.
+They thrive in the same conditions as most Capsicum annuum varieties, full sun, consistent moisture, and warm soil above 60°F at night before transplanting.

-Start seeds indoors 8–10 weeks before your last frost date.
-Germination is reliable at 75–85°F; a heat mat helps considerably.
+Start seeds indoors 8 to 10 weeks before your last frost date.
+Germination is reliable at 75 to 85°F.

 The plants are vigorous and branch well without much intervention.
-Fruit sets prolifically once daytime temperatures settle between 70–85°F.
+Fruit sets prolifically once daytime temperatures settle between 70 to 85°F.

 Where They Come From